buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 OS and Architecture must be valid identifiers as defined [here](https://golang.org/doc/install/source#environment).
 For Linux-based images, each field should be canonicalized against values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`).

 The `stacks` list in `buildpack.toml` is replaced by a `targets` list, where each entry corresponds to a different buildpack image that is exported into a [manifest index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 Each entry may contain multiple valid values for Distribution and/or Version, but only a single OS and Architecture.
-Each entry may also contain a list of package names (as PURL URLs without versions or qualifiers) that specify detect-time and build-time (but not runtime) OS package dependencies.
-Packages may be specified for all Versions of a distribution, or for a specific Version.
-Buildpacks may express **runtime** OS package dependencies during detection (see "Runtime Base Image Requirements" below).

 App image builds fail if the build image and selected run image have mismatched metadata.
 We may introduce flags or additional labels to skip this validation (e.g., for cross-compilation or minimal runtime base images).
 An image without a specified Distribution is compatible with images specifying any Distribution.
 An image specifying a Distribution without a Version is compatible with images specifying any Versions of that Distribution.